 The Puffco Proxy is Puffco’s newest modular portable vaporizer unit (released in summer of 2022) which comes equipped with a 3D concentrate chamber and ultra lightweight glass pipe.
 The Proxy will function with 3rd party glass, both designed by Puffco, Puffco approved artisans like Ryan Fitt or anyone who can design an accessory to accommodate the Proxy’s modular mold.
 Overall the Proxy offers great terpene flavor profiles and much mellower hits than the Puffco Peak Pro.
 So let’s dive in and review the Puffco Proxy.

 While the Proxy utilizes the 3D chamber technology rolled out last year as an upgrade to the Puffco Peak Pro, it is a very much different vaporizer and experience from the Puffco Peak and Puffco Peak Pro.
 Reviewing the Puffco Proxy so shortly after inception is possibly doing a disservice as the evolution is likely to take a few months before we see the full range of Puffco’s new vaporizer.
 While we already love the Proxy for the mellow hits and more portable design, like an open sourced software Roger wrote the base code and others will develop off of it.
 We are solely reviewing the Proxy for how it comes as of it’s Summer 2022 release.
-We have not had a chance to review the Proxy with a water bubbler or flower bowl.
+We will soon be reviewing the Proxy with the Puffco water attachment , the Proxy Bub.

-The Puffco Proxy is $299, but if you use our link below you can save $30 with code VAPE10 and get the Proxy from a Puffco authorized vendor which offers full warranty as well as a 60 day trial period and lifetime trade-ins on your purchase.
+The Puffco Proxy is $299.
+If you use our link below you can buy the Proxy from a Puffco authorized vendor which offers full warranty as well as a 60 day trial period and lifetime trade-ins on your purchase.
 Given the Puffco Proxy does not sync to Bluetooth there is a high probability for counterfeit devices being sold by non authorized vendors later on down the line, so do make sure your vendor is Puffco authorized.